 Value cannot be determined through a narrow window.
 Overtime, office TV screens supported by diverse and engaging playlists of content, will result in awareness for these screens as communication sources and attention to the message that matters most, yours.

-Perhaps the optimal multi-channel communications strategy is one that leverages email, collaboration platforms and intranets all the while utilizing digital signage as an unintrusive, visual loudspeaker.
+Perhaps the optimal multi-channel communications strategy is one that leverages email, collaboration platforms and intranet all the while utilizing digital signage as an unintrusive, visual loudspeaker.

 This dynamic would allow anyone – not only communication managers – to relay urgent need-to-know messages, such as alerts about workplace events or warnings of hazards.
 Company culture expressed on collaboration platforms and social media could be put on display throughout your workspaces.